 KMC Contact Us

-KMC is an award-winning real estate services headquartered in Bonifacio Global City with over 150 employees involved directly in transactions for tenant representation, landlord representation, investments, and residential services.
+KMC is an award-winning real estate services company.
+Headquartered in Bonifacio Global City, with over 150 employees involved directly in transactions for tenant representation, landlord representation, investments, and residential services.

 We are recognized as the Best in Class Real Estate Agency in the Philippines and an exclusive international affiliate of Savills – a leading global real estate service provider listed on the London Stock Exchange (SVS: LSE).
 This provides the firm and its clients access to a global network of over 700 offices and 30,000 real estate experts throughout the Americas, Europe, Asia Pacific, Africa, and the Middle East.